 For more information about the science goals of PBO, please visit EarthScope Science.

-The PBO project has 891 permanent and continuously operating GPS stations and integrated 209 PBO Nucleus stations, which were previously part of legacy GPS networks, the total making up the current 1100 station PBO GPS Network.
-Additionally, there are 74 borehole strainmeters (BSM) and 78 short-period borehole seismometers comprising the PBO BSM Network and the PBO Borehole Seismic Network, respectively.
+The PBO project had 891 permanent and continuously operating GPS stations and integrated 209 PBO Nucleus stations, which were previously part of legacy GPS networks, the total making up the current 1100 station PBO GPS Network.
+Additionally, there were 74 borehole strainmeters (BSM) and 78 short-period borehole seismometers comprising the PBO BSM Network and the PBO Borehole Seismic Network, respectively.
 Finally, PBO installed five long-baseline surface laser strainmeters (LSM) and took over the operation and maintenance of one legacy station that was built to similar specification, the six LSMs now making up the PBO LSM Network.